U.S. flag

 I want to learn more and review a CPD domestic violence brochure.

-The Cambridge Police Department Domestic Violence Unit has introduced a new brochure (which is also available in print form upon request) focused on understanding when conflict becomes abuse and what support options are available.
+The Cambridge Police Department Domestic Violence Unit has produced a helpful brochure (which is also available in print form upon request) focused on understanding when conflict becomes abuse and what support options are available.
 Download it now

 I want to know what happens after my partner/family member is arrested (bail, arraignment, etc.) for domestic violence?

-There are several factors taken into consideration when the bail magistrate decides if someone is eligible for bail (i.e. history of not showing up to court, if there is a restraining order in effect, if the victim is seeking an emergency restraining order, and other factors.)
-Once the offender appears in the District/Juvenile Court they will be arraigned by a judge.
+There are several factors taken into consideration when the bail magistrate decides if someone is eligible for bail (i.e. history of not showing up to court, if there is a restraining order in effect, if the survivor is seeking an emergency restraining order, and other factors.)
+Once the person who is arrested appears in the District/Juvenile Court they will be arraigned by a judge.
 This is called an arraignment hearing.
-At the arraignment hearing the judge will decide if the offender will be released or held in custody.
-They judge may also decide to order certain conditions for the offender to abide by such as not to abuse you, to stay away from you and have no contact with you, GPS monitoring bracelet, drug/alcohol testing, etc.
+At the arraignment hearing the judge will decide if they will be released or held in custody.
+The judge may also decide to order certain conditions to abide by such as not to abuse the person they harmed to stay away from that person and have no contact with that person, GPS monitoring bracelet, drug/alcohol testing, etc.

 To check on the custody status of a person who has been arrested in Cambridge you may call the Cambridge Police Department Shift Commander at 617-349-3393.